Profiling Fund Scheme: Unforeseen circumstances

 What are you entitled to?

-If your study delay is due to unforeseen circumstances, you are entitled to a maximum of 12 months of financial assistance from the Profiling Fund.
+If your study delay is due to unforeseen circumstances, you eligible to a maximum of 12 months of financial assistance from the Profiling Fund.
 You are required to be enrolled at TU Delft while receiving this assistance.

 How do you apply for financial support from the Profiling Fund?